Steering > Track rod end change on Austin Mini

 Advertisement

-Reassemble the wheel
+Fit the wheel

 Op 13

-Reassemble the wheel and screw in the 4 nuts.
+• Screw on the 4 nuts.
 Use the 11/16'' socket.

-Tighten the 4 nuts to the torque corresponding to the type of rim.
+• Tighten the 4 nuts to the torque corresponding to the type of rim.
 Use the torque wrench.

-The tightening torque of the wheel nuts is:
+The tightening torque of the wheel nuts is :

-The tightening torque of the wheel nuts is:
+The tightening torque of the wheel nuts is :

 • 63 mN for steel rims.